-On the other side, an increasing number of big businesses are heralding change and bringing eco-friendly products to the masses.
+On the other side, an increasing number of big businesses are heralding change and bringing eco-friendly inventions to the masses.
 Case in point: Furniture mega-brand IKEA has announced a new sustainable home décor line to help us “live a little kinder” while food services like Kore Kitchen make eating responsibly sourced food a little bit easier.
 So, what does a greener future look like?
-We’ve found five genius inventions that could revolutionize our lives and environmental impact in the future.
-Here’s a glimpse at what’s to come…
+We’ve found five genius eco-friendly inventions that could revolutionize our lives and environmental impact in the future.
+Here’s a glimpse at what’s to come.

 Precious Plastic, a series of automated machines that turn plastic into household items, could well change the way you recycle and decorate your home.
 The creator is Dutch designer Dave Hakkens, the man behind Phonebloks, which inspired Google’s modular phone.
-Aimed to make plastic recycling more accessible, the machines shared waste then melt and mold the pieces into usable items, including geometric tumblers and nest-like pendant lights.
+Aimed at making plastic recycling more accessible, the machines shared waste then melt and mold the pieces into usable items, including geometric tumblers and nest-like pendant lights.

 Looking for more eco-friendly products?
 Shop our edit of the best green gifts.

 This story was originally published on April 22, 2016, and has since been updated.